 But this is only one version of "utility."
-As the agency begins to execute its new strategic plan-designed to help the creative economy rebuild better; to integrate the arts with community healing and transformation efforts; and to promote diversity, equity, inclusion, and accessibility (DEIA) in and through the arts-it is useful to reconsider stock terms such as "value" and "impact" as they apply to arts research.
+As the agency begins to execute a new strategic plan (for FY 2022-2026), designed to help the creative economy rebuild better, to integrate the arts with community healing and transformation efforts, and to promote diversity, equity, inclusion, and accessibility (DEIA) in and through the arts, it is useful to reconsider stock terms such as "value" and "impact" as they apply to arts research.